My name is William Reimer and I am a 23 year old Australian writer.

 I’ve always wanted to be a writer.
 Between classes in middle school, I would be coming up with the most embarrassing song lyrics and poems – in high school I wrote and produced a musical song for a Drama production – Then one day in Year 11 English I was given the assignment to write a short story.

 Never one for deadlines, I left it to the last minute.
 On the night before it was due I came up with the very first draft of A Ferret Named Phil.
 The title seemed obvious to me – Mem Fox had taken every other animal under the sun – and the name “Phil” seemed a no-brainer.
-As for the inherent themes of self-confidence and asserting yourself against bullies – this is something that I’ve always believed in.
-So in it all went!
+A Ferret Named Phil is a triumphant story about bullying, self-esteem and resilience.

 I thought it was a cute story, my teacher Mrs Eton was pleased enough and my class seemed to like it.
 So it was placed at the bottom of a shelf where it remained for years.